 Talent inserts connection pin into the open end of the tubing TEXT: Connection Pin; OD: 0.65 mm, ID: 0.35 mm, L: 8 mm

 Next, attach a 23 gauge, ½ inch Luer stub to the end of a 1 milliliter syringe.
-Add a short length of standard tubing to the Luer stub. the end of the tubing into the desired reagent solution, and fill the syringe with the reagent.[2]
+Add a short length of standard tubing to the Luer stub.
+[1] Place the end of the tubing into the desired reagent solution, and fill the syringe with the reagent.[2]

 Talent connects Luer stub to end of 1 mL syringe and adds tubing to the Luer stub.